fab-spec/fab/README.md

 <h4>&nbsp;</h4>

 FABs are a **compile target for frontend applications**.

 They unify **static sites, single page applications (SPAs) as well as server-rendered JavaScript UIs** in one bundle format, allowing instant deployment to a wide range of hosting platforms.

 ### Framework adapters

+> **Note:** for now, you probably want to get started with [**@fab/static**](https://github.com/fab-spec/fab/tree/master/packages/fab-static).
+It's a zero-config compiler for static sites with hooks to add **as much server-side logic as most apps need**.

 Working with one of these projects?
 Read the following